- Course orientation: Tuesday, August 4, 7pm Central Time

 At the end of this course, you’ll have had enough practice with these tools that you’ll be able to hear the parts of sermons that work and don’t work; continue to use these tools on your own and with others; and know how to continue to develop your sermon craft.

-All Zoom meetings will originate in the Facebook group (just show up there and click to begin!).
-The meetings will be recorded and available after the class has ended.
+All Zoom meetings will originate in the Mighty Networks group (just show up there and click to begin!).

 Lisa is a priest of over 25 years, canonically resident in Minnesota (living in Houston), and she is the Founder and Chief Steward of Backstory Preaching, a vision that literally woke her up one night and is now very much a reality.